source-academy/general/educator/README.md

 # Resources for educators

 The educators in the Source Academy community might find the following resources useful.
 In addition, the NUS instructor team provides educator material including homework assignments, exams of previous years with solutions, and weekly classroom exercises.
-Email [sourceacademy@comp.nus.edu.sg](mailto:sourceacademy@comp.nus.edu.sg) to get access to these resources.
+Email [sourceacademy@nus.edu.sg](mailto:sourceacademy@comp.nus.edu.sg) to get access to these resources.

 Educators have the following options to work with [SICP JS](https://sourceacademy.org/sicpjs/):
 - Not use Source Academy: You can use SICP JS with the IDE of your choice; [see here](../package/README.md) for more information